Sarosim/photo-locations/README.md

 ## My Project idea - Photography Locations
 Create an on-line landscape & cityscape photography location recommendation site.
 Users can upload their landscape images with location information, to recommend places to visit for landscape photographers (hobbyists and pros as well).
-They can also help the community with providing detailed info about their pictures or useful hints and tips.
+They can also help the community by providing detailed info about their pictures or useful hints and tips.

 ### External user’s goal: